Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- The process of creating a career development plan has many benefits for both employees and employers.
+- A career development plan provides numerous benefits for both employers and employees.

-Why do you need to develop a career Development Plan?
+Why Create a Career Development Plan?

-A solid career development strategy can provide many advantages for employees as well as employers:
+A solid career development plan provides numerous advantages to both employees and employers:

-- Sets clear and precise professional goals
+- Sets clear professional goals

-- Recognizes the gaps in skills that require fixing
+- Finds gaps in skills that require fixing

 - Offers a structure for self-improvement